ankit-dhall/document_search_pyspark/README.md

 <a id='projectoverview'></a>
 ## Project Overview

-This project aims to implement a search engine using PySPark on Hadoop.
+This project aims to implement a search engine using PySpark on Hadoop.

 It portrays a high-level functionality and an interesting use-case of PySpark to use TF-IDF to index an entire dataset and perform a search given a query.